Posts Tagged ‘events’

 Frozen Fire & Lights Thank You

-The Town of Inlet would like to say Thank You to all those who made the 11th Annual Frozen Fire & Lights a great success!
+The Town of Inlet and the Inlet Area Business Association would like to say Thank You to all those who made the 12th Annual Frozen Fire & Lights a great success!

-At Fern Park, donuts were enjoyed around the fire.
-The sledding hill was a very popular spot, and the ski trails were enjoyed by many.
-The Inlet Public Library had visitors stop in for their book sale.
-The Inlet Youth Commission had a nice turnout for their Noah’s Ark Animal Workshop held at the Inlet Town Hall.
-Around 5:30 people started gathering around the huge bonfire at Arrowhead Park, where free hot cider, hot cocoa, donuts and Zweigle’s hot dogs were served.
-At 6:45 PM the kayak raffle for the Alexandra Sutherland Scholarship Fund came to a conclusion with the winning ticket being drawn by Alex herself.
-The winner was Trudy Menzzennto of Randleman, N.C.
-Thank you so much for all of you who contributed to this fund to help Alex and to honor Kirsty’s memory, and to all of the volunteers and local establishments who helped to raise a total of $5200 to further Alex’s education.
-Promptly at 7:00 PM began the wonderful display of fireworks by American Fireworks out of Utica.
-After the fireworks, many wandered over to Matt’s Draft House @ Screamen Eagle for Wine & Chocolate Sampling.
+At Fern Park, the sledding hill was a very popular spot, and the ski trails were enjoyed by many, while a nice fire was burning to keep everyone warm.
+The Inlet Public Library had some visitors stop in for their book sale.
+The Inlet Youth Commission had a very nice turnout for their Noah’s Ark Animal Workshop held at the Inlet Town Hall.
+Around 5:30 people started gathering around the huge bonfire at Arrowhead Park, where free hot cider and Zweigle’s hot dogs were served and raffle tickets for an Ellie Sound 120 XE Kayak were sold to benefit the Inlet Historical Society.
+This kayak will be raffled off on September 13, 2014.
+Promptly at 7:00 PM began the awesome display of fireworks by American Fireworks out of Utica.
+As Paul Chambers promised, the show was “bigger, brighter, louder, longer!”
+After the fireworks, many wandered over to Matt’s Draft House @ Screamen Eagle for Wine & Chocolate Sampling and then over to The Woods Inn for live entertainment by Double Barrel.

-The Third Annual Cardboard Sled Race was another success!
-We had 24 entries this year!
-7 awards were handed out to 6 sleds.
+The 4th Annual Cardboard Sled Race was another success!
+We had 21 entries and handed out 5 trophies.
+Speed was broken down into three categories by age.
+In youngest group Addison, Coutney & Natalie Hitchcock of Eagle Bay took home the trophy in their “Olympic Bobsled (Inlet 2014)” with a time of 8.18 seconds.
+Fastest in the middle group was the “Mystery Machine” piloted by Hunter, Amanda & John Lincoln of Canandaigua with a time of 5.9 seconds.
+Fastest in the oldest group went to Raigan & Mackenzie LaPorte of Eagle Bay in their “Military Jeep” with a time of 6.41 seconds.
+Because their jeep was so impressive, they also took home the trophy for “Best in Show”.
+And award for Great Spirit (and the most rolls with a smile on her face) went to Charlotte Clark of Inlet in “Pink Bullet”.
 Thank you to Dennis Hudson for his master of ceremonies performance and for manning the starting line at the top of the Fern Park sledding hill.
-Thank you to the following for their assistance with judging, timing, inspecting, registration and making sure the sleds stayed upright: Adele Burnett, Margie & Bruce O’Hara, Nancy Jennings, Patty Wittmeyer, and John & Andrea Frey.
+Thank you to the following for their assistance with judging, timing, inspecting, registration and making sure the sleds stayed upright: Adele Burnett, Margie & Bruce O’Hara, Nancy Jennings, Patty Wittmeyer, Jason & Lisa Smith, and John & Andrea Frey.
 We are looking forward to next year’s entries!

-Thank you to the following for their contributions towards the fireworks: Central Adirondack Association – Burkhard Evans Insurance & Real Estate – Adirondack Images – Adirondack Reader – Adirondack Fairway B&B – Bear Up North Cottages – Frank & Carolyn Belknap – Big Moose Yamaha – BJ Queen Enterprises – Tim & Jill Brownsell – Buzz Chew Racing – Channel House Barber Shop – The Cinnamon Bear B & B – Clark Energy – Clark’s Marina & Snowmobile Rentals – Construction Effects – Brad Damon – Deer Meadows Motel & Cottages – Bill & Lynn Faro – French Louie Adirondack Sports – D. Gerace, Attorney at Law – Drake’s Inn – Golden Acres – Eagle Bay Village – Hard Times Café – Heroux Construction – Inlet Barnstormers Snowmobile Club – Inlet Department Store – Inlet Golf Club – Kalil & Kalil, PC – Kalil’s Grocery – Levi Lumber Company – Richard H Lutz Building & Mechanical, Inc. – Marina Motel – Mike Marleau Builder – Nelson’s Lakefront Cottages – The Ole Barn – Pedals & Petals – Peter’s Cottages – Raquette Lake Supply, Co. – Red Dog Tavern – Rocky Point Properties – Nick Rose – Screamen Eagle Pizza – Seventh Lake House – Penny Stuart – T’s EZ Mart – Tamarack Café & Movie House – The Tavern – Ted Payne’s Bus Service – The Wine Shop – Hall & Patty Wittmeyer – The Woods Inn – Zone 3.
+Thank you to the following for their contributions towards the fireworks: Central Adirondack Association – Adirondack Bank – Adirondack Fairway B&B – Adirondack Reader – Big Moose Yamaha – BJ Queen Enterprises – Tim & Jill Brownsell – Burkhard Evans – Cinnamon Bear B&B – Clark Energy – Clark’s Marina & Snowmobile Rentals – Construction Effects – Brad Damon – Deer Meadows Motel – Drake’s Inn – Eagle Bay Village – Leo Fadel – French Louie ADK Sports – Frisky Otter Tours – Don Gerace – Golden Acres – Hard Times Café – Inlet Barnstormers Snowmobile Club – Inlet Department Store – Inlet Golf Club – Kalil’s Grocery – Levi Lumber – Marina Motel – Eugene Melnyczuk – Mike Marluea Builder – Nelson’s Cottages – The Ole Barn – The Parquet House – Lee Peabody – Pedals & Petals – Quinn’s Cottages – Raquette Lake Supply Co. – Red Dog Tavern – Richard Lutz Building & Mechanical – Rocky Point Properties – Nick Rose – Screamen Eagle Pizza – Jane Slack – Penny Stuart – T’s EZ Mart – Tamarack Café – Ted Payne’s Bus Service – The Wine Shop – The Woods Inn – Zone 3.

-Thank you to the following for their time spent setting everything up, attending bonfires and manning hospitality booths: Paul & Reggie Chambers, Patty Wittmeyer, Dennis & Barb Thibado, Nancy Jennings, Aaron Glue, Brian Smith, Lisa Gambacorta, Mitch Lee, Jay Latterman, Doug & Betty Hugelmaier, and the Rochester Post Explorers.
+Thank you to the following for their time spent setting everything up, attending bonfires and manning hospitality booths: Paul & Reggie Chambers, Aimee VanWie, Dennis & Barb Thibado, Lisa Gambacorta, Mitch Lee, Jay Latterman, Amy Townsend, and the Rochester Post Explorers.

 Thank you to the Town of Inlet Highway Department and Parks Department for moving snow, grooming the sledding hill and trails, moving tables, and everything else necessary to ready the parks for this event.

-Huge thank you to Mary’s White Pine Bakery for supplying hot dogs, donuts, cider & cocoa, and to the Inlet Youth Commission for providing the grill.
-Thank you to the Inlet Emergency Services for being on standby with the ambulance.
-Thank you to Mary Marleau, Sue Beck & Georgia Levi of the Inlet Youth Commission for hosting the Noah’s Ark Animal Workshop with help from Robin Murdock & Erin Timmerman.
+Huge thank you to Mary’s White Pine Bakery for supplying hot dogs & cider, and to the Inlet Youth Commission for providing the grill.
+Thank you to the Inlet Emergency Services for being on standby with the ambulance at the sled races and the fireworks.
+Thank you to Mary Marleau & Jamie White of the Inlet Youth Commission for hosting the Noah’s Ark Animal Workshop with lots of help from Robin Murdock.
 Thank you to American Fireworks for an awesome show!
 Thank you to the Town of Inlet and the Inlet area businesses for their support during this event.
 And thank you all for your enthusiasm.

 And if we have missed anyone, forgive us.
 Thanks again for a wonderful weekend.